-Here is suggested wording for a constitutional amendment.
-This proposed amendment will be referenced as Amendment NNN elsewhere in this document.
+Here is suggested wording for the proposed constitutional amendment.
+This amendment will be referenced as the Amendment on Amendments throughout this document.

 This amendment replaces Article V of the Constitution.

 This section prescribes two methods for proposing an amendment to the Constitution.